The starting date for ECUADOR GLOBAL HEALTH for this Spring Term program is May 7, 2022 and it will run for 4 weeks.

 Regular BYU tuition scholarships, Pell Grants, and Federal Insured Student Loans may be applied to study abroad programs.
 Academic departments and colleges may assist with scholarships and grants.
 Private grants and scholarships outside of BYU may also assist (see kennedy.byu.edu/scholarships).

 Students must be adults 18 years-of-age or older.
-Priority Deadline: 1 December 2020.
+Priority Deadline: 1 December 2021.
 Applications will remain open until program is filled.
-If spots remain open, the final deadline is anticipated to be 1 February 2021.
+If spots remain open, the final deadline is anticipated to be 1 February 2022.
 Complete the online application at kennedy.byu.edu/apply.
 The application requires a $35 fee.
 Applicants will be interviewed once the application is complete.
 Students will be notified via e-mail of their acceptance into the program.
 After acceptance by BYU, students must complete the CFHI application, be accepted by CFHI, and complete CFHI pre-departure requirements.
 The first payment is due upon acceptance.
-Please refer to the 2021 Payment Information document (see

 Randy M Page, Director of the Global Health Internship Program and Professor of Public Health is the faculty director for the program.
 Tana Page, Adjunct Faculty in the Department of Public Health, will be the Assistant Director.